aosabook/500lines/spreadsheet/chapter.md

 ### CSS

 The **styles.css** file contains just a few selectors and their presentational styles.
-First we style the table to merge all cell borders together, leaving no spaces between neighboring cells:
+First, we style the table to merge all cell borders together, leaving no spaces between neighboring cells:

 ```css
 table { border-collapse: collapse; }